nagarajulu/inteview_prep_notes/triplebyte.md

 Topics to prepare for Interview.

-1. Coding
+1. Coding - Eg: Given a tic-tac-toe game, how would you implement and how far could you go.
+2. Debugging challenge - eg: given some webscraper, how would you fix issues?
-2. Knowledge based questions
+3. Knowledge based questions
 2.1 Databases - normalization, indexes, tuning
 2.2 HTTP protocol - how it works in deep, cookies
 2.3 Web vs App Server - Scaling
 2.4 Caching how it works
-3. System Design question - eg: given used car API, how do you design/scale.
+4. System Design question - eg: given used car API, how do you design/scale.
-4. Operating Systems - Lock vs Mutex, Semaphore, Multi-threading, inter-thread communication
+5. Operating Systems - Lock vs Mutex, Semaphore, Multi-threading, inter-thread communication
-5. Data Structures & Algorithms
+6. Data Structures & Algorithms - based questions.

 References: